emberjs/guides/source/testing/testing-components.md

 ### Stubbing Services

 In cases where components have dependencies on Ember services, it is possible to stub these dependencies for integration tests.
-Stub Ember services by using the built-in register function to register your stub service in place of the default.
+You stub Ember services by using the built-in `register()` function to register your stub service in place of the default.

 Imagine you have the following component that uses a location service to display the city